 Some of the signs and symptoms of an allergy include:

 - Itchy skin

 Among those with asthma, the following symptoms might arise:

 - Chest pain or tightness

 - Wheezing or whistle-like sound when breathing out

 - Difficulty sleeping due to coughing, shortness of breath or wheezing

 The doctor utilizes skin tests and blood tests to confirm a possible dust mite allergy.

 Dust mites can be a nuisance for those who have allergies or asthma.
 Luckily, there are several treatment options to manage an allergic reaction or asthma flare-up as well as preventive measures to lower the risk for these conditions.

-Once an allergy to dust mites is suspected, it is necessary to perform the steps to lessen the house dust, especially in the bedroom.
+If you’re allergic to dust mites, it is necessary to perform the steps to lessen the house dust, especially in the bedroom.